authorbeard/Omnivore-peck/README.md

 ### Setup

-The easiest way to do this is just to run `bundle exec rake setup:complete`.
+The easiest way to set this up, after cloning the repo, is just to run `bundle exec rake setup:complete`.
 It wraps up the traditional `bundle install` and `bundle exec rails db:setup` steps with another step, which pulls food truck data from the SF API and seeds the database.

-The seeding can be done on its own, after everything else has been set up, with `bundle exec rake setup:seed_trucks`.
+Alternatively, the seeding can be done on its own, after everything else has been set up, with `bundle exec rake setup:seed_trucks`.

 It's necessary to seed the trucks, however, since the app does not offer a direct connection to the SF API, so the importer is the only way to get that data.